 What does BentoML do?¶

-Turn trained ML model into production API endpoint with a few lines of code
+Create API endpoint serving trained models with just a few lines of code

 Support all major machine learning training frameworks

-Model management for teams, providing CLI access and Web UI dashboard
+Model Registry for teams, providing Web UI dashboard and CLI/API access

 Getting Machine Learning models into production is hard.
 Data Scientists are not experts in building production services and DevOps best practices.
 The trained models produced by a Data Science team are hard to test and hard to deploy.
 This often leads us to a time consuming and error-prone workflow, where a pickled model or weights file is handed over to a software engineering team.

 BentoML is an end-to-end solution for model serving, making it possible for Data Science teams to build production-ready model serving endpoints, with common DevOps best practices and performance optimizations baked in.